anujdatar/cups-docker/README.md

 #### Optional parameters
 - `name` -> whatever you want to call your docker image. using `cups` in the example above.
+- `volume` -> adds a persistent volume for CUPS config files if you need to migrate or start a new container with the same settings

 Environment variables that can be changed to suit your needs, use the `-e` tag
 | # | Parameter    | Default            | Type   | Description                       |